Perspective | America’s Ryder Cup future isn’t emerging. It’s already here.

 “I don’t think this is just a win,” Morikawa told NBC after his halved match with Viktor Hovland provided the clinching half-point.
 “I think this is a dominant win.”

 That’s not just momentum that can carry forward.
 This is a confident, accomplished, brash core for future teams.
 For the first time since 1995, neither Phil Mickelson nor Tiger Woods teed it up for the American side.
-Mickelson was on-site as a smiling vice-captain for Steve Stricker.
+Mickelson was on-site as a smiling vice captain for Steve Stricker.
 Woods was back home in Florida, recovering from his horrific car accident.
 The lack of star power felt not like a loss.
 Rather, it was a cleansing.

 “I think it’s a different group of guys,” said Brooks Koepka, who has now been on two victorious Ryder Cup teams with just one loss.
 “Just a lot more fun that years past.”

 Most of these rookies don’t figure to be one-and-done Ryder Cuppers, no Ryan Moores or Jeff Overtons or Vaughn Taylors among them.
-Morikawa, who went 3-0-1, is but 24 — and owns two major titles.
+Morikawa, who went 3-0-1, is 24 — and owns two major titles.
 Cantlay just won the FedEx Cup, the PGA Tour’s season-long competition.
 Schauffele took the gold medal at the Tokyo Olympics.
 And that list doesn’t include Bryson DeChambeau, Justin Thomas, or Jordan Spieth — all 28, all major champions.
 Nor does it include Patrick Reed, left off this team despite a 7-3-2 record in three previous Ryder Cups, or Koepka, a four-time major winner.
 Both are 31.
 Both figure to be back — for years.

 Given that configuration — so much capability and flair and youth — how are future American captains going to work in new blood?
 The answer: They have to.
 Whatever success the United States has had in this biennial competition since the century began has been propelled by players who don’t bear the scars of their forebears.

 Maybe American captains should have been thinking as Stricker did all along.
 In 2008, Europe was coming off three straight victories — the two most recent absolute demolitions of the American side, each 18½-9½ routs.
-So American captain Paul Azinger assembled a team at Valhalla in Kentucky that, in some ways, resembled Stricker’s side in Wisconsin: Six rookies to go by the old standbys, Mickelson and Woods and Jim Furyk.
+So American captain Paul Azinger assembled a team at Valhalla in Kentucky that, in some ways, resembled Stricker’s side in Wisconsin: six rookies to go by the old standbys, Mickelson and Woods and Jim Furyk.
 Led by Anthony Kim and Hunter Mahan — not to mention Boo Weekley and J.B.
 Holmes — those rookies went 9-4-8, contributing to 13 American points.

 Which could get you to start digging, after which comes a clear conclusion: Experience, for American Ryder Cup players, isn’t an advantage.
 It’s a detriment, and not just because Woods and Mickelson combined to go 0-6-0 during the 2018 debacle in France.
 Go back to the beginning of this century, the point in the calendar that tells you when the Americans began a string of dropping seven of nine Ryder Cups.
 Between 2002 and 2018, U.S. captains tapped 35 rookies to play alongside 73 veterans.